marmat/sketch-interpolate-paths/README.md

 The interpolation seen in the animation is by no means perfect yet.

+## Usage

-Usage: put the .sketchplugin file into the Plugins folder of your Sketch app.
+- Put the .sketchplugin file into the Plugins folder of your Sketch app.
-Execute from Sketch's Plugin menu after selecting two paths.
+- Execute from Sketch's Plugin menu after selecting two paths.

+## Features

+The following attributes are regarded when doing the interpolation:

+- Position of points
+- Position of curve anchors
+- Path opacity

+Todo:

+- All other path-level properties (Size, Color, ...)

+Can't really be done:

+- Blending modes: interpolation does not make sense here

+Currently, **both paths must have the same number of points**.
+This restriction might be lifted in the future.
+There's no guarantee of proper working if corresponding points have differing curve modes in the two paths.
+Generally, it should work fine, though.

+Generally the plugin copies the properties of the hierarchy wise bottom-most path selected (i.e. the one furthest in the back).